gd8213/SnowProfiler_SoftwareRepository/README.md

 ```

 if everything is done correct, the output should look like the following example.
 Now the measurements can be done without further interventions in the software.
+The results should be saved with the date and time in the [data folder](Raspberry/Data).

 ```
 -----------------------------